bubstance/templeos-plus/README.md

   * \*\***NOTE**\*\* Changing the framerate does not seem to work in TinkerOS

-* If you install `TinkerOS.ISO` and set at least one of your drive's graphics mode to `15` during installation, you can then change the `-display gtk` setting in `config.sh` to `-display curses` and get a nice text-only version that works inside of a terminal or TTY
+* If you install `TinkerOS.ISO` and set at least one of your drives' graphics mode to `15` during installation, you can then change the `-display gtk` setting in `config.sh` to `-display curses` and get a nice text-only version that works inside of a terminal or TTY

 * You can use the `TOSZ` application made by Terry to uncompress `HC.Z` files *(Linux only)*